 |

-American naval strategists saw the American submarine fleet as serving primarily as a part of fleet operations.
-The Imperial Navy had the same idea.
-Only slowly did the idea of commerce raiding become accepted.
+Orders are one thing.
+Implementation a very different matter.
+The American Submarine Force, however had not trained for a commerce war.
+The pre-War emphasis had been on safety/caution, not aggression.
+And even more importantly, their torpedoes, the most important weapon, astonishingly did not work.
+Not only that, but the Bureau of Ordinance refused to fix them for 2 years.
 Like Britain, heavily populated and resource poor Japan was dependent on its sea lanes.
-The U.S. Navy submariners succeeded in the pacific while the Germans failed in the North Atlantic.
+The U.S. Navy submariners succeeded in the Pacific while the Germans failed in the North Atlantic.
 Eventually the American submarines were used to target the Japanese merchant marine (maru) fleet.
 Tankers in particular were singled out.
 While the big fleet carriers got the headlines.
-The American submarines sunk over 50 percent of all vessels destroyed during the War.
-The Japanese merchant marine was almost completely destroying, cutting the country's war industries off from supplies and bringing the country close to starvation by 1945.
-The American submarines did to Japan what the German u-boats tried to do to Britain.
-The Japanese never develop the countermeasures needed to adequately deal with the American submarines.
-The Japanese failed to develop a convoy system until late in the War and then it was not well implemented.
-One problem was that the Japanese did not have the technology to conduct successful anti-submarine warfare.
-The success of the American campaign was greatly aided by the fact that the American Navy by 1943 began to establish air and sea superiority in the South Pacific which it gradually extended northward toward the Japanese home islands.
+The American submarines, an astonishingly small portion of the U.S. Navy (less than 2 percent of Navy personnel), were responsible for sinking over 50 percent of all Japanese vessels destroyed in the Pacific War.
+The Japanese merchant marine was almost completely destroyed, cutting the country's war industries from the vial resources obtained in the SRZs.
+This not only destroyed Japan's ability to make war, but brought the country close to starvation by 1945.
+The American submarines did to Japan what the German U-boats failed to do to Britain.
+The Japanese never developed the countermeasures needed to adequately deal with the American submarines.
+The Japanese did get very good at killing submarines with the technology at hand.
+Over 20 percent of the American submarine force was destroyed--the highest proportion of any U.S. military section, but the IJN simply could not destroy enough submarines to prevent the destruction of their vital merchant marine.
+The Japanese also failed to develop a convoy system until late in the War and then it was not well implemented.
+One problem was that the Japanese did not have the technology to conduct successful ASW operations at the level needed.
+At the same time, the Americans got very good at killing Japanese submarines.
+Both radar and Ultra were hugely important.
+When discussing Ulta, Midway of coure gets ythev headlines.
+Ctacking the Maru codes may have been of equal if mot grrater significance.
+And the submariners finally got a working torpedo (late-1943).
+Training improved enormously as did the selection of aggressively oriented captains.
+The success of the American campaign was greatly aided by the fact that the American Navy by 1943 began to establish air and sea superiority in the South Pacific which it gradually extended northward toward the Japanese Home Islands.
 The destruction of the Imperial fleet in 1943 and 44 greatly reduced the Japanese ability to protect sea commerce.
 Eventually 8.8 million tons of Japanese shipping was sunk in World War II.
 Over 60 percent of that total was lost to the American submarines. 【Mawn】

 Mawn, Paul E. "Oil & War."